winitzki/scall/tutorial/programming_dhall.md

 let TreeText = ∀(r : Type) → (< Leaf : Text | Branch : { left : r, right : r } > → r) → r
 ```

-Let us first see how we could derive the data constructors (which we will call `nil`, `cons`, `leaf`, and `branch` according to the often used names of those constructors).
+Let us first see how we could derive the data constructors, which we will call `nil`, `cons`, `leaf`, and `branch` according to the often used names of those constructors.

 We begin by writing the types of the `fix` functions specific to each data type.

 For `ListInt`: